ConYel/my_site_two/README.md

 The minute you begin to do what you really want to do, it's really a different kind of life.
 ― R. Buckminster Fuller

+Absence, the highest form of presence.
+― James Joyce